da5nsy/ReproducibleResearch/episodes/step4Doco.md

 Watch the hands go up and slowly come down.

-If you really want to be a bit dad joke/cheesy ha, you can play "All about the bass" as a 'pencils down' alarm after your 5 minutes.
+If you really want to be a bit dad joke/cheesy ha, you can play "All about the bass" as a 'pencils down' alarm after your 3 minutes.

 :::::::::::::::::::::::::::::::::::::::::::::::

-::::::::::::::::::::::::::::::::::::::::::::::: callout
+::::::::::::::::::::::::::::::::::::::::::::::: discussion

 ## Story Time
 By @amandamiotto

 So one day during a work lunch, a colleague made a passing comment about having a cauliflower pizza.
-This erupted a spicy debate on 'Is this a pizza?'.
+This erupted a spicy debate on ***'Is this a pizza?'***.

 Further questions revealed they weren't using cauliflower as a topping - Their version of a pizza was a roasted slice of cauliflower as a base, topped with tomato sauce, pizza toppings and cheese.